≡ Menu

 And while…

-Many of these changes aren’t going to be cause for concern, once you add some type of “complication” to a normal pregnancy, such as gestational diabetes, what you’re usually going to find is that most of the best life insurance companies are going to either “deny” one’s life insurance application or “postpone” it until the applicant has given birth and it is clear that they aren’t suffering from any lingering health issues as a result of their pregnancy.
+Many of these changes aren’t going to be cause for concern once you add some “complication” to a normal pregnancy, such as gestational diabetes; what you’re usually going to find is that most of the best life insurance companies are going to either “deny” one’s life insurance application or “postpone” it until the applicant has given birth.
+They aren’t suffering from any lingering health issues as a result of their pregnancy.

-And this is exactly what we see when it comes to those applying for a traditional life insurance policy while pregnant with Gestational Diabetic symptoms.
+And this is precisely what we see when it comes to those applying for a traditional life insurance policy while pregnant with Gestational Diabetic symptoms.

 The good news is…